COVID-19 Information for patients

 A second vaccine, developed by Oxford-AstraZeneca, was made available from 4/1/21.
 This vaccine does not require storage at such extreme low temperatures, and supplies of this vaccine has been made available to practices and community nursing staff to administer to care home residents and housebound patients.

-More vaccines are being licensed for use, developed by Moderna, Novavax and Janssen, and more in the pipeline from Valneva and GlaxoSmithKline/Sanofi-Pasteur.
+The Moderna vaccine is now being used, and other vaccines will be available for use very soon, including those manufactured by Novavax and Janssen.
 The government has placed huge orders for all vaccines, so that there should be plenty available for everyone in the country to receive a vaccine over the coming months.

 In order to beat COVID-19 and return to normal it is important we all have the vaccine as soon as it is made available to us.
+Vaccinations are being delivered according to priority groups identified by the Joint Committee of Vaccination and Immunisation (JCVI).
 Please try to book the first available appointment as soon as you become eligible for vaccination.
 Do not be tempted to wait in the hope that appointments may be made available at the practice as this is not planned, and delaying will place you at risk for longer than is necessary.
-All vaccinations will be provided at Congleton Town Hall, or one of the mass vaccination centres.
 The purpose of the vaccine is not only to protect individuals, but also to reduce the impact of COVID-19 infection on our hospitals.
 Delaying your vaccination increases the risk to you, but also increases the risk of the NHS being overloaded - and that affects everyone.